WesleyT07/ZombieApocalypseGame/README.md

 - **Objective**: Destroy all of the zombies and collect powerups to level up and collect characters.

 ## **Credits**
-- Developed by Wesley and Catelyn Close
+- Developed by Wesley Thomas and Catelyn Close